 ROAD MAP Closely interwoven with each other, CNR's strategy for 2030 and its corporate social responsibility (CSR) transform its purpose for being into lines of action.
 Both have a value of commitment in the service of energy, ecological transition and sustainable development.
-6 STRATEGIC GOALS FOR 2030 By setting itself six strategic goals, CNR is giving itself the means of being a reactive company, capable of foreseeing and assisting the future by proposing concrete solutions for environmental, economic, societal and regulatory challenges.
+5 STRATEGIC GOALS FOR 2030 In 2022, CNR reviewed its strategy for 2023 in view of the new geopolitical context and its major impacts on energy and agriculture, and its economic and social impacts.
+CNR 2030 now includes 5 strategic ambitions with one that crosses all the others, devoted to global performance and CSR.
+Thus, CNR demonstrates its reactivity and capacity to anticipate and prepare for the future by proposing concrete solutions for environmental, industrial, societal and regulatory challenges.
 Re-assessed every year to ensure their consistency with a world of energy undergoing constant change, the ten-year objectives of its strategy are adapted operationally in the form of two-year plans.
-Adopted in 2021, the first two-year plan has already been subject to a progress assessment.
-CNR's strategic reflection has been extended to produce an industrial project for the Rhone aimed at increasing the performance of its production assets.
+The second two-year plan includes 45 actions and was launched in January 2023.